Add Row

 Understanding the characteristics of different types of headaches is essential for accurate self-diagnosis and proper treatment.
 Migraines and tension headaches, for example, are the most common type of headache disorder seen by health care professionals.
 Migraines are episodic in nature; each episode is called a migraine attack and features a cluster of symptoms beyond pain, such as nausea and aura.

 Tension headaches, on the other hand, are the most common type of headache worldwide.
 They are characterized primarily by bilateral, non-throbbing pain, with fewer associated symptoms.
-Understanding the al headache and al migraine patterns can help in proper identification and subsequent management of these conditions.
+Understanding the tension headache and migraine patterns can help in proper identification and subsequent management of these conditions.

 Overview of Migraine Headache: Anatomy, Patterns, and Location